Posterior tibial artery

 - The communicating branch emerges above the distal end of tibia deep to flexor hallucis longus muscle.
 It anastomoses with the communicating branch of the fibular artery.

 - The medial malleolar branches surround the medial malleolus and contribute to the medial malleolar vascular network, via which they supply the skin of this area.

 - The calcaneal branches arise just proximally to the terminal bifurcation of the posterior tibial artery.
 They perforate the flexor retinaculum and supply the skin over the calcaneal tendon and calcaneus, and the muscles of the medial part of the sole of the foot.
 They anastomose with medial malleolar arteries and calcaneal branches of the fibular artery.

 Explore our articles, videos, quizzes and labeled diagrams to master the blood vessels of the leg and knee.

 Medial plantar artery

-In the plantar compartment of the foot, the posterior tibial artery divides into the medial plantar artery and the lateral plantar artery which supply the muscles of the sole of the foot.
+In the plantar compartment of the foot, the posterior tibial artery divides into the medial and lateral plantar arteries which supply the muscles of the sole of the foot.

 The medial plantar artery, together with the medial plantar nerve and vein, forms the medial neurovascular cord of the foot.
 The artery courses between the abductor hallucis and flexor digitorum brevis.
 Upon reaching the medial border of the big toe, it anastomoses with a branch of the first plantar metatarsal artery.
 Near the base of the first metatarsal bone, the artery splits into the three superficial digital branches which anastomose with the plantar metatarsal arteries 1-3.